Tinnitus: Symptoms, Causes and Natural Support Strategies

 Additionally, I recommend taking a daily probiotic supplement.
 Probiotics helps to optimize your gut health and improve your nutrient absorption while reducing gut related inflammation.
 When gut inflammation goes down it also reduces inflammatory mediators in the brain.

 Low Intensity Movement:

 A sedentary lifestyle reduces cerebrospinal fluid flow and can lead to increased oxidative stress in the brain.
-Movement and exercise are critical for brain health and can play an important role in the prevention and treatment of brain degeneration.
+Movement and exercise are critical for brain health and can play an important role in the prevention of tinnitus.
 Regular movement may help to reduce chronic inflammation, decrease stress levels, and lower the risk of memory problems, learning troubles, and cognitive decline.

 Aim to exercise at least 20 to 30 minutes minimally 5 times a week combining cardiovascular exercise, strength and resistance training, and low-impact exercise.
 Make a commitment to stay active throughout the day.
 Take a walk during lunch, stretch regularly, play with your kids or pets, dance for your favorite song, take the stairs, and find other creative ways to sneak in movement into your day.

 Tinnitus is a serious issue that affects millions of people around the world.
 The symptoms of tinnitus include include hearing problems, constant ringing in an ear or in both ears, dizziness and nausea.
 Follow the recommendations in this article to help prevent and improve tinnitus naturally.